 Maggy, who with her husband operates a local cattle farm, is also a leader with the American Bar Association’s General and Small Firm Committee where she has served as the national chair of the Agricultural Law Subcommittee.
 In addition, she regularly presents on legal issues affecting agriculture and estate matters generally.

 Since 2013, Maggy has served on the Board of Directors for The Arc of Southside, an organization whose mission is to promote and protect the human rights of people with intellectual and developmental disabilities.
-Since 2016, she has also has served on the Board of Directors for Middle Border Forward, a regional development organization based in Danville.
-She is a member of Shockoe Baptist Church in the Java community of Pittsylvania County.
+She attends County Line Baptist Church in the Java community of Pittsylvania County.

-Maggy lives in Vernon Hill of Halifax County, Virginia with her husband, Clark, and their two sons.
+Maggy lives in Vernon Hill with her husband, Clark, and their two sons.